 They offer practical recommendations to help you and your family put the pieces back together to recover from this disaster.

 Soon this will all be just a memory.
 But the well-thought-out decisions that you make today and throughout this recovery process will determine the success of your family’s recovery.
 The opinions of the writers contained in this guide are intended to help disaster victims.
-We encourage you to become better informed about your rights and responsibilities by asking questions of your insurance agent, adjuster and professional restorer.
+We encourage you to become better informed about your rights and responsibilities by asking questions of your insurance agent, adjuster, and professional restorer.

-Recovery from a fire, storm or other disaster can be physically and emotionally exhausting.
+Recovery from a fire, storm or another disaster can be physically and emotionally exhausting.
 It can be disorienting to some and devastating to others.
 When such a disastrous event occurs, victims’ lives can suddenly be turned upside down.
 Many victims feel distraught, lost, confused and helpless.
 The first steps to recovery are based on gaining one’s sense of control over the immediate situation.
-This process often begins in small steps.
+This process often begins with small steps.

 Know that the 1-800-BOARDUP local emergency response teams are comprised of experienced professionals who have been through the disaster recovery process numerous times and they know how to help you take smart steps to achieve full recovery.
 Taking advantage of their expertise is the best way to take control of your situation and start putting your life back together.

 Simply knowing what resources are available, whom to contact for help and what to do first is often the hardest part for victims.
 Gaining a sense of control, for many, can be accomplished by becoming mentally grounded, objectively analyzing the situation, and developing a step-by-step plan for recovery.

 Exposing your home to the elements increases repair costs and lengthens the time it takes to restore your family’s life back to normal.
 Protect your home within one hour with the most trusted emergency board up service in the nation.

 Fire damaged buildings are very dangerous – Be safe, call a professional!